-The Environmental Law Institute and George Washington University Law School are pleased to introduce the new Journal of Energy and Environmental Law.
-The Journal will be managed by GWU Law School and published twice each year as a supplement to ELI’s Environmental Law Reporter (ELR®) News & Analysis.
-The summer edition was released in July 2010, with the subsequent edition to appear in January 2011.
+The Environmental Law Institute and George Washington University Law School are pleased to publish the Journal of Energy and Environmental Law (JEEL).
+JEEL is managed by GWU Law School and published twice a year as a supplement to ELI’s Environmental Law Reporter (ELR®).
+The first issue was released in July 2010.

-As its name implies, the Journal will focus on both energy-related and environment-related legal and policy issues and their intersections.
+As its name implies, JEEL will focus on both energy-related and environment-related legal and policy issues, their intersections, and their environmental justice implications.
 We are particularly interested in articles addressing international treaties, legislative initiatives in other countries, U.S. federal and state legislation, and case law developments dealing with issues such as:

 - energy generation and distribution with a special focus on renewable and distributed sources;